captain5/python/README.md

 What can i do with python?

 What fascinating thing can do with Python?
+- automate send mail
-- automate send mail, deal with Excel, crawler
+- deal with Excel
+- crawler

 ### Data analysis